wake-tools/wake-tools/README.md

-# wake-tools
-Welcome to Wake-Tools – Where JIT comes to live 🚀
+# Welcome to Wake-Tools – Where JIT comes to live 🚀

 Wake is not just another runtime — it's a **next-gen Just-In-Time (JIT) engine** designed for developers who want to build **faster, safer, and bolder**.